UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## Can data get between the PSN for Policing CUG and the Enhanced Regime?

 Yes.
-There are gateways, external to UKCloud which allow data to traverse the two networks.
+There are gateways, external to UKCloud that allow data to traverse the two networks.
 This is managed and controlled by Vodafone.
 For questions relating to this gateway please contact Vodafone or the PSN for Policing Authority.

 ## How do I get on the PSN for Policing or the Enhanced Regime?